Why is this medication prescribed?

 - tell your doctor what herbal products you are taking, especially St. John's Wort.

 - tell your doctor if you drink or have ever drunk large amounts of alcohol or use or have ever used street drugs or excessive amounts of prescription medications.
-Also tell your doctor if you have or have ever had liver disease.
+Also tell your doctor if you have or have ever had depression, mood problems, suicidal thoughts or behavior, or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking cannabidiol, call your doctor.